 What to Look For in a Premium Ergonomic Chair

-Spending $1,000+ on a chair is a big decision.
+Spending $1,000+ on a chair is a significant decision.
 Here’s what actually matters:

 Weight capacity and build.
-A 400-lb rating vs 300-lb rating isn’t just about heavy users.
+A 400-lb rating vs 300-lb rating isn’t just about heavier users.
 Higher capacity usually means sturdier construction and better durability over time for everyone.
+It also correlates with how the chair handles micro-movement and sustained stress over years of use.

 Seat depth adjustment.
 The most overlooked spec.
 If the seat pan is too deep, it presses behind your knees and cuts off circulation.
 Too shallow, and your thighs lack support.
-Adjustable seat depth solves both problems.
+Adjustable seat depth solves both problems — the Embody and Leap V2 both offer it, the Aeron does not.

 Try before you buy.
 Herman Miller and Steelcase both have showrooms and generous return windows.
-A chair that gets rave reviews online might not work for your specific body.
+A chair that gets strong reviews online might not work for your specific body.
 Use the trial period.

 Frequently Asked Questions